piotrmurach/strings/README.md

 ### 2.2 ansi?

-To check if a string includes ANSI escape codes use `ansi?` like so:
+To check if a string includes ANSI escape codes use `ansi?` method like so:

 ```ruby
 Strings.ansi?("\e[33;44mfoo\e[0m")
 # => true
 ```

-or
+Or fully qualified name:

 ```ruby
 Strings::ANSI.ansi?("\e[33;44mfoo\e[0m")